RomanyanaSol/Portfolio/README.md

 ## About The Project

-- online-store has search: country, type and price
+- portfolio site contains all my Pet-projects
+- section About me and Contact form
-- responsive design
+- has a responsive design

 <p align="center">
 <img src="https://github.com/RomanyanaSol/Real-estate/blob/main/Responsive%20demo.gif" >